DRSAgile/Autoadjust-Monitor/README.md

 The script requires a preparation to work as intended.

 Namely, a table file with sunrise and sunset times data for a whole year for a specific location needed.
-Whether the data is for a leap year or not, it should work regardless.
+The times are basically the same, no matter which year the data is taken for.
+And whether the data is for a leap year or not, the script should work regardless.

 Additionally, weather service might be used to adjust the monitor also depending on whether it is currently sunny or cloudy outside.